climateclock/cclock/README.md

     screen /dev/tty.usbmodem1101 115200

 If you are on MacOS, the utility `tools/serial` will do this for you.
+The session will be continuously logged to `screenlog.0`.

 `print` statements will print to this serial console.
 You can also press Ctrl-C in the console to stop the running program, which will put you in an interactive Python interpreter.

+### Taking a screenshot of the display

+You can get a screenshot of the display by double-clicking the UP button on the MatrixPortal while the serial console is running.
+This will dump the screenshot as a long string of hex digits; running `tools/last_frame` will then extract the last screenshot from `screenlog.0` and display it on your computer screen.
+This lets you see what would be on the display even when you don't have any LED matrix boards attached.

 ### Connecting to an existing Wi-Fi network